deyrudra/SmarterVenting/docs/2 - learn/mqtt.md

     - Publisher:
         - A device or application that sends messages to the broker under specific topics.
-        - These publishres are only concerned about sending their data.
+        - These publishers are only concerned about sending their data.
             - There is no concern about who the subscribers are, just need to send the data to the broker with the topic.
         - Ex. temperature sensor in smart home can publlish readings to the topic `home/kitchen/temperature`.
     - Subscriber: